BatistaLabCode/DynamicalConstraints/README.md

 This repository contains the data and code used for the analysis and figure generation in the paper.

 1. The **data** provided includes:

-	-Processed trial data from example session (E20190719) -Processed trial data of the two-target task from a single experiment session(E20181004) -Flow field data from all valid sessions
+- Processed trial data from example session (E20190719)
+- Processed trial data of the two-target task from a single experiment session(E20181004)
+- Flow field data from all valid sessions
-	-Summary source data for all statistical analysis in the paper.
+- Summary source data for all statistical analysis in the paper.

 2. The **code** provided includes:

 - All the standard functions we used to process, analyze, and plot the data (*See folder organization description of function types*)
 - Simplified scripts that will reproduce the summary data values and information for the example session, E20190719.
 - Scripts and functions that produce all the plots found in the main figures.

 ---